jiayue92-2/IOTdocs_en/source/hardware_design.rst

 |image12|

-Please refer to *Critical Material Recommendations* for details about recommended suppliers.
+**Note:** Please refer to *Critical Material Recommendations* for details about recommended suppliers.

 3.4 External Antenna
 ~~~~~~~~~~~~~~~~~~~~